dynamite-123/Adobe-Hackathon-1B/README.md

-# 🧠 Adobe HackStreet Boys - D│       └── ... (your PDF files)
+# 🧠 Adobe HackStreet Boys - Document Intelligence Pipeline
-│
-├── 🐳 Dockerfile                     # Multi-stage container build
-├── 🐳 docker-compose.yml             # Container orchestration
-├── 📋 .dockerignore                  # Build context exclusions Pipeline

 Extract and prioritize relevant document sections for specific personas and their job-to-be-done.